dippreneurlab/new-salt/README.md

 Ensure the backend is reachable on 5010 so API calls succeed.

 ## Deployment Notes
-- The frontend is meant to be its own container/service (port 3000) talking to the FastAPI service (port 5010).
+- The frontend is its own service (port 3000) talking to the FastAPI service.
+At runtime, non-local hosts will call `NEXT_PUBLIC_BACKEND_REMOTE_URL`.
-- Provide the same Firebase client config and `NEXT_PUBLIC_API_BASE_URL` at build/runtime.
+- Provide Firebase client config plus the backend URLs at build/runtime.
 - If using Next.js API routes that require database access, you must also supply Postgres env vars, but the recommended path is to route through the FastAPI backend.